DexterHuang/CyberCodeOnline/mobile-tutorial/FAQ.md

-# How do I redeem my BitCoins?
+### How do I redeem my BitCoins?
 You can't, but you can donate to the project at [buy me a coffee](https://www.buymeacoffee.com/cybercodeonline)

-# What is this game, what do I do?
+### What is this game, what do I do?
 To begin with travel to the 'Hyper Train Central Station' then start in the lvl 1 area and beat up some bad guys.
 You will slowly accumulate wepons, armour and levels to take on the dungeons and harder areas.

-# Where is the player market?
+### Where is the player market?
 When your character reaches level 5 the player market will be unlocked.
 It will show up in the 'Central Hub'.

 ### How to repair my equipment?
-You can repair your equipment by paying a small amount of BTC at the Weaponsmith which you can find at City Crntre.
+You can repair your equipment by paying a small amount of BTC at the Weaponsmith which you can find at City Centre.

 ### Can I remove installed upgrade modules?
 Click on the installed upgrade module to remove it from the gear.